FAQ

 We always begin with a brief introduction, sharing as much about yourself as you’d like.
 I understand that each class will be unique in feeling and structure depending on who I am serving, and I want to be able to connect with you to get an idea of how I can best guide the class in front of me.
 It is helpful to know if you have any areas of concern in your body, but you need only to share what feels comfortable and relevant.
 If you have any specific goals for class, such as how you’d like to feel afterwards, I welcome you to share those thoughts with me.

 After this check-in, we will move into an energetic awareness exercise that will help to ground us all in the space, build awareness of our bodies, and connect with our needs in the present moment.
-Depending on the type of class and the needs of participants, we will partake in a yoga sequence, somatic exercises, self-massage, dynamic stretching, breathwork and guided meditation, or a combination of all of these.
+Depending on the type of class and the needs of participants, we will partake in a yoga sequence, somatic exercises, self-massage, brief anatomy lecture, dynamic stretching, breathwork, guided meditation, or a combination of all of these.
 The trauma-informed yoga sequence that I typically offer supports the flow of a regulated nervous system and moves through range of motion -> balance and coordination -> strength and resilience -> centering -> and relaxation and integration.
 Lastly, this moment is yours.
 Participate as much or as little as you desire.

 Do you make hands-on adjustments?